Simon-K-Schaefer/ManifoldX/README.md

 Software was tested for Ubuntu 20 LTS and newer versions.

 ## Dependencies
-#requires FoldX and a valid FoldX license as well as :
+#requires FoldX and a valid FoldX licence as well as :
 https://foldxsuite.crg.eu/

 #requires pdb-tools